FalseProphet214/Network-Test-Basic/README.md

-	Look into adding a timer set by user to let the program be automated Look into additional data that may be useful in the report Research the different Ping Responses in order to take those into account
+	Look into adding a timer set by user to let the program be automated Look into additional data that may be useful in the report Research the different Ping Responses in order to take those into account Allow user set timeout for pings - Complete
+	Have program immediately open the report once test is ended